 International Equity Flows and Returns: A Quantitative Equilibrium Approach

-This paper considers the role of foreign investors in developed-country equity markets.
-It presents a quantitative model of trading that is built around two new assumptions: (i) both the foreign and domestic investor populations contain investors of different sophistication, and (ii) investor sophistication matters for performance in both public equity and private investment opportunities.
-The model delivers a unified explanation for three stylized facts about US investors' international equity trades: (i) trading by US investors occurs in bursts of simultaneous buying and selling, (ii) Americans build and unwind foreign equity positions gradually and (iii) US investors increase their market share in a country when stock prices there have recently been rising.
+This paper reconsiders the role of foreign investors in developed country equity markets.
+It presents a quantitative model of trading that is built around two new assumptions about investor sophistication: (i) both the foreign and domestic populations contain investors with superior information sets; and (ii) these knowledgeable investors have access to both public equity markets and private investment opportunities.
+The model delivers a unified explanation for three stylized facts about U.S. investors’ international equity trades: (i) trading by U.S. investors occurs in waves of simultaneous buying and selling; (ii) U.S. investors build and unwind foreign equity positions gradually; and (iii) U.S. investors increase their market share in a country when stock prices there have recently been rising.
 The results suggest that heterogeneity within the foreign investor population is much more important than heterogeneity of investors across countries.

-Keywords: Asymmetric information, heterogenous investors, asset pricing, international equity flows, international equity returns.
+Keywords: Asymmetric information, heterogeneous investors, asset pricing, international equity flows, international equity returns